waghanza/cyclone/README.rst

 other hand crafted authentication system, like `Amazon's S3
 <http://docs.amazonwebservices.com/AmazonS3/latest/dev/RESTAuthentication.html>`_.

-**API friendly**. cyclone is very useful for writing web APIs, RESTful or not.
+**API friendly**. cyclone is very useful for writing web services, RESTful or any other type of web API.
 Features like HTTP Keep-Alive and XSRF can be enabled or disabled per request, which means the server can have different behaviour when communicating with browsers, or other custom HTTP clients.

 Ships with a full featured, **non-blocking HTTP client**, using `TwistedWeb <http://twistedmatrix.com/trac/wiki/TwistedWeb>`_.